KRB4K/Vid2Voc/README.md

 - 📥 Pull out Chinese subtitles
 - 🈶 Learn the meaning and pronunciation
 - 🧠 Practice and remember useful words
-- 🔁 Review vocabulary through fun games
+- 🔁 Add the necessary vocabulary to Anki

 ### ✨ Who It’s For
 - Chinese learners of all levels